 Using data from the DLE, institutions can initiate dialogue about diversity related issues on their individual campuses.

 Disaggregate student perceptions, experiences, and outcomes by different social identities (e.g., race, gender, sexual orientation)

 The survey includes measures that can be disaggregated by different social identities, including race, gender, sexual orientation, religion, ability/disability status, socioeconomic status, and military veteran status.
 Campus reports now include intra-campus disaggregated comparisons by race/ethnicity, sexual orientation, and first-generation status.

 What Will a Participating Institution Receive?

-Schools participating in the DLE survey receive an institutional profile report, which includes institutional results broken out by sex, comparisons with other similar institutions, significance testing, effect sizes, and CIRP Constructs and Themes, and a data file of unit record responses for the institution.
+Schools participating in the DLE survey receive an institutional profile report, which includes institutional results broken out by gender identity, comparisons with other similar institutions disaggregated by gender identity, significance testing, and effect sizes; a DLE Factors Report; an executive summary PowerPoint slide deck; and a data file of unit-record responses for the institution.